Developing a Novel Holistic, Personalized Dementia Risk Prediction Model via Integration of Machine Learning and Network Systems Biology Approaches: Methods

-The first step was to divide the training and the testing data.
 The train/test split was decided to be 80\%/20\% of the complete dataset.
 Upon splitting, 10-fold cross validation was performed, in which the complete dataset was randomly split into 10 subsets while preserving the ratios of training and testing data.
+The number of folds was determined experimentally.
 The initial hyperparameters were then set to train 10 different models, where each model returns a different set of possible parameters.
-This was done to employ the Random Search Optimization Algorithm (RSOA).
+This was done to employ the Random Search Optimization Algorithm (RSOA) [7].
 RSOA is used to optimize the hyperparameters that are used to train the algorithm itself.
 In order to train any algorithm to return accurate outputs, the functions within the algorithm need to be optimized.
 This optimization is often performed via one of two methods: grid search or random search.
-Random search generates random inputs to the objective function (the function that needs to be optimized), and is advantageous as it counteracts potential bias which is present in human-centered datasets like that of CAPCODRE.
-RSOA was also selected as it the best algorithm for noisy or non-smooth (discontinuous) areas of the search space (i.e. areas of the country with sparse or no data).
-RSOA is more effective than other algorithms such as grid search because it can cover a wider range of possible parameters in the same number of searches (see figure 4).
+Random search generates random inputs to the objective function (the function that needs to be optimized), and is advantageous as it counteracts potential bias which is present in human-centered datasets like that of the proposed model [7].
+RSOA was also selected as it is the best algorithm for noisy or non-smooth (discontinuous) areas of the search space (i.e. areas of the country with sparse or no data) [7].
+RSOA is more effective than other algorithms such as grid search because it can cover a wider range of possible parameters in the same number of searches [7].

 RSOA was further used to integrate the machine learning and systems biology approaches from the GPIN.
 RSOA first chose the optimal hyperparameters to train the environmental data on.
-However, it also can take into account the optimal set of genes to initially train the algorithm on, because the aforementioned degree index calculation is able to rank genes based on their relative importance to mechanisms of action for cognitive disorders.
+However, it also can take into account the optimal set of genes to initially train the algorithm on, because the aforementioned degree index calculation and Sysable integration is able to rank genes based on their relative importance to mechanisms of action for cognitive disorders.
 Therefore, when the objective function is sent to the machine learning algorithms for training, genetic data is included and is therefore factored into the algorithm as well.